 In each parameter display window is the weld summary value for that parameter.
 To the right of each value is a bar graph.
 To adjust the high and low settings see Graph Setup in Section 6, WMS Reference Guide.
-You can select the bar graph to view a trend of the last 30 welds taken, as shown in figures 5-3 and 5-4.
+You can select the bar graph to view a trend of the last 30 welds taken, as shown in figures 5-3 and 5-4 below.
 Use ESCAPE to return to the main screen.

-Figure 5-3 Select the bar graph to the right of a parameter (shown here with an outline around it) by mouse-clicking on the graph.
+Figure 5-3 Select the bar graph to the right of a parameter (shown here with an outline around it) by touching the graph on the screen.